 Various types of pipe fittings are available in plumbing systems for different purposes and functions.
-Types of Pipe Fittings include Elbow, Reducer, Tee type, Cross type, Coupling, Unions, Adaptors, Olet, Plug, and Cap.
+Types of piping fittings include Elbow, Reducer, Tee type, Cross type, Coupling, Unions, Adaptors, Olet, Plug, and Cap.

-Pipe Fittings are used in various applications due to its strength, flexibility, very good flow rates and high chemical resistance.
-Pipe Fittings are used in a wide range of applications some of which include Chemical / Petrochemical industries, Food, Beverage, and Dairy Industry, Oil and Gas, Power Generation, Pulp and Paper, Marine & dredging, Sanitation.
-In all these industries pipes are used to transfer liquid, gas, slurries, and other solids and fluids from one area to another and accordingly different categories of pipe fittings are used.
-Thus, pipe fittings play a vital role in the proper functioning of pipe and tubes in various applications.
+Pipe Fittings are used in various applications due to their strength, flexibility, very good flow rates and high chemical resistance.
+Pipe Fittings are used in a wide range of applications, some of which include the Chemical / Petrochemical industries, Food, Beverage, and Dairy Industries, Oil and Gas, Power Generation, Pulp and Paper, Marine & dredging, and Sanitation.
+In all these industries, pipes are used to transfer liquid, gas, slurries, and other solids and fluids from one area to another and accordingly, different categories of pipe fittings are used.
+Thus, pipe fittings play a vital role in the proper functioning of pipes and tubes in various applications.

-Pipe fittings are identified by their material of construction, inner and outer diameter of the pipe, and the type of fitting whether threaded or slip, male or female.
+Pipe fittings are identified by their material of construction, the inner and outer diameter of the pipe, and the type of fitting, whether threaded or slip, male or female.

 To buy pipe fittings, consider material, size, temperature and pressure ratings, durability, standards, etc.